amol-/dukpy/README.rst

 DukPy is a simple javascript interpreter for Python built on top of duktape engine **without any external dependency**.
-It comes with a builtin *CoffeeScript* compiler for convenience and usage example.
+It comes with a bunch of common transpilers built-in for convenience:

+    - *CoffeeScript*
+    - *BabelJS*
+    - *TypeScript*

 Dukpy has been tested on **Python 2.7** and **Python 3.4**, dukpy is currently not production ready and might actually crash your